mjbear/cisco-u_prne_labs/section01/README.md

 Manual human-centric processes are slow and do not scale to large networks.

 SNMP was introduced in 1988 to address the growing needs.
-Although SNMP can be used to configure and monitor, but due to shortcomings SNMP is rarely used for configuring devices.
+Although SNMP can be used to configure and monitor, due to shortcomings SNMP is rarely used for configuring devices.

 ## Automation vs Orchestration